Particular/docs.particular.net/servicecontrol/installation.md

 For instructions on how to install the Performance Counters without the Platform Installer refer to [Installing The Platform Components Manually](/platform/installer/offline.md)

 The installation of the NServiceBus Performance counters is optional for ServiceControl 1.7 or higher.
-When using the Particular Platorm Installer the Performance counters are added as part of the `NServiceBus Pre-Requisites` option.
+When using the Particular Platform Installer the Performance counters are added as part of the `NServiceBus Pre-Requisites` option.

 #### Using the ServiceControl Management Utility to upgrade ServiceControl instances.